KNFullStack/Milestone-Project-3/README.md

 * git push - used to push the changes to the GitHub repository.

 ## Publishing
-To publish the project I performed the following steps:
+The project was published using [Heroku](https://www.heroku.com/), the following steps were performed:
-1. XXX HOW DID I DEPLOY TO HEROKU?
+1. A new app was created on Heroku, where a name was selected with Europe selected as the region.
 2. XXX HOW DID I DEPLOY TO HEROKU?
 3. XXX HOW DID I DEPLOY TO HEROKU?
 4. XXX HOW DID I DEPLOY TO HEROKU?